| events

 The practice of Uposatha was transmitted to other Buddhist countries and in Japanese Sōtō Zen became Ryaku Fusatsu, which translates as “abbreviated or simple ceremony to continue doing good”.
 The confessions and avowal parts of the original ceremony remain, but instead of the Prātimokṣa, there is a recommittal to the sixteen precepts of Zen which are taken at Jukai and as part of Shukke Tokudo (home-leaving ordination).
 We confess our past failings, and seek to do better for the future, all while recognizing our frail human nature, casting all into Emptiness as well.
 Thus, our atonement is also sometimes said to be our “at-one-ment” too.

-The majority of Zen sanghas offer a Ryaku Fusatsu ceremony either at the time of the full moon or on a set date, like the 15th or last day of each month and we will do the same at Treeleaf.
+The majority of Zen sanghas offer a Ryaku Fusatsu ceremony either at the time of the full moon or on a set date, like the 15th or last day of each month and we do the same at Treeleaf.
 We hope that you will take the opportunity to recommit to the precepts as well as atoning for any wrong-doing over the previous month.
 Even if you choose not to attend every month, feel free to join in at any point you feel called to.

 THIS MONTH’S FUSATSU:

-The sangha will meet for the monthly Ryaku Fusatsu ceremony on Sunday, April 13th
+The sangha will meet for the monthly Ryaku Fusatsu ceremony on Sunday, November 2nd

 DIGITAL RESOURCES

-MEETING TIME: 7:30 pm (CET) For local times, please check the Practice Calendar here: TREELEAF NOW >>
+MEETING TIME: 7:30 pm (CET) For local times, check the Practice Calendar

 JOIN THE DISCUSSION: TREELEAF FORUM